-If you are thinking about moving off-campus or participating in a different phase of Room Selection you should not retain your room until your are sure that's where you want to live next year.
-After noon on March 20th the retain your current room option will no longer be available on the Room Selection application.
+If you are thinking about moving off-campus or participating in a different phase of Room Selection you should not retain your room until you are sure that's where you want to live next year.
+After noon on March 18th the retain your current room option will no longer be available on the Room Selection application.

 Starts: Sunday, February 15, 2015 at 12 p.m., online

 Ends: Wednesday, February 18, 2015 at 12 p.m.

 Residents who wish to retain their rooms must do so during this window of time.
 After March 18 at 12 p.m., retaining ones' current room will no longer be an option.

 Who can retain?

 In general, upper-class students who are not in special interest housing, a first-year area, or an RA/CA room are eligible to retain their rooms (although there are some exceptions.)
 Upper-class students residing in a designated RA or CA room, special interest housing area, an ADA (handicapped accessible) room or suite, or any space that Housing and Dining Services needs to use for other purposes for the next academic year are NOT retainable.

 First-year residents are NOT eligible to retain their current housing assignment regardless of where they live (including those first-year students who are living in traditionally upper-class buildings.)

 Upper-class residents will be able to log in to the retention form to see whether or not they are able to retain their room.
 If your room is not eligible to be retained you will receive an error message.
-Students who are currently studying abroad should NOT retain, since you do not currently have an assignment.
+Students who are currently studying abroad cannot retain, since they do not have an assignment to retain.

 Each resident must complete their own retention form to retain their space.
 Your roommate cannot retain for you.
 The Housing License Agreement that you sign as part of the online retention form is a contract because Housing and Dining and the individual student.
 Every resident within a room, suite, or apartment who wishes to retain must do so on their own.